Vector Notation

 ⍞

-- the name of a niladic, defined function yielding a result
+- the name of a niladic, defined function or system function yielding a result

 - any other APL expression which yields a result, within parentheses